uwblueprint/bootcamp-mern-rest/README.md

 $ cd bootcamp-mern-rest
 ```

-3. Set up your MongoDB database (your local server will connect to this, to persist data)
+3. Edit your backend code to connect with the MongoDB database

     a.
-Create a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) account and sign-in
+In `/backend/.env.sample`, replace `<username>` with any username.

     b.
-Create a new project called blueprint-bootcamp (you may need to create an organization first)
+In the connection string, replace `<password>` with any password.

     c.
-Click "Build a Database" > "Shared" (the free option) > "Create"
+Rename `/backend/.env.sample` to `/backend/.env`.

     d.
-Keep all default options on the "Create a cluster" page and click "Create a cluster".
-Wait 1-3 minutes for your cluster to be provisioned

-    e.
-When your cluster is ready, click "Connect"

-    f.
-Select "Add your current IP" and confirm

-    g.
-Create a database user and a password (avoid special characters). **Please remember this password**.
-Then click "choose a connection method"

-    h.
-Click "Connect your application".
-Ensure the driver is set for Node.js version 3.6 or later (this should be the default).
-Then copy the connection string (should look something like `mongodb+srv://...`)

-4. Edit your backend code to connect with the MongoDB database
-    a.
-In `/backend/.env.sample`, replace `<your-database-url>` with the connection string.

-    b.
-In the connection string, replace `<password>` with the password you set earlier, and replace `<dbname>` with `bootcamp`

-    c.
-Rename `/backend/.env.sample` to `/backend/.env`

-    d.
 In `backend/persistence/initDb.js`, set `SEED_DB` to `true` on line 9.
-This will populate your database with some fake data we created upon start up
+This will populate your database with some fake data we created upon start up.

 5. Run the application
 ```